 Salt: I add at least a pinch of salt to all of my recipes.
 Salt complements and intensifies the other flavors.
 For all of my recipes, I use Morton Kosher Salt which packs more densely than Diamond Crystal Kosher Salt.
 If you are using Diamond Crystal Kosher Salt you will want to double the amount of salt you add.

 Unsalted Butter: I prefer to use unsalted butter when baking.
 The amount of salt in butter can vary from brand to brand.
-By using unsalted butter and adding salt seperatly I can control how much salt is added to the recipe,
+By using unsalted butter and adding salt separately I can control how much salt is added to the recipe,

 Corn Starch: Cornstarch is used to thicken the plumb juice while the bars bake.
 It does not need to be dissolved in additional liquid and can be sprinkled over the fruit before adding the final layer.

-Make the crust and topping.
-In a large mixing bowl, stir together the oats, all-purpose flour, sugar, brown sugar, baking powder, cinnamon, and salt.
-Add the melted butter and vanilla to the dry ingredients.
-Stir until crumbly.
+Step 2: In a large mixing bowl, stir together the oats, all-purpose flour, sugar, brown sugar, baking powder, cinnamon, and salt.

-Bake the crust.
-Press half of the dough into the bottom of the pan in an even layer and bake for 10-12 minutes or until lightly golden brown on the edges.
+Step 4: Press half of the dough into the bottom of the pan in an even layer.

-Prepare the plum filling.
-While the crust is baking, chop the plums into 1-inch pieces.
+Step 6: While the crust is baking, chop the plums into 1-inch pieces.
 Layer the chopped plums over the baked crust and sprinkle with the cornstarch.
-Top with the remaining crumb mixture.

-Bake for 30-40 minutes until the crust is light golden brown.
+Step 8: Bake for 30-40 minutes until the crust is light golden brown.

 Cool completely then refrigerate for one hour.
 Use the parchment paper to lift the bars from the pan for easy cutting and cut them into squares.